jonathanj/fugue/README.rst

 HTTP context map
 ^^^^^^^^^^^^^^^^

-When used with Fugue's HTTP request handling the following a ``REQUEST`` and ``RESPONSE`` key will be present, containing information about the request to process and the response to return.
+When using Fugue's HTTP request handling the ``REQUEST`` and ``RESPONSE`` keys will be present, containing information about the request to process and the response to return.

 The request map is attached before the first interceptor is executed, it describes the incoming HTTP request: